This page is all about stick welding and it is broken down into three sections:

 Now you are ready to fine-tune your welding machine to the metal you will be welding.
 Get some scrap metal that is as close as possible to the thickness of the metal you will be welding.
 This is important because welding different thickness metals requires different setting.
 You can compare setting your machine to lighting a match.
 A match burning will easily heat up a piece of tin foil to make a drop of water sizzle but that same match has no chance of heating up a frying pan to do the same.
 In this case it's not a match but amperage settings!

-When it comes to setting a welding machine from an experienced welder’s point of view (not some text book) I can speak for most of the experienced welders besides the deaf.
-The trick is to learn to listen to the crackle of the rod burning without looking at it and knowing if the amperage is set right.
+The trick is to learning how to setup your welder is to listen to the crackle of the rod burning without looking at it and knowing if the amperage is set right.
+Strike a arc and use the power setting to dial in to the right sound.
 The sound of the crackle like eggs frying on a pan that tells you all you need to know.
 The welding machine should be set hot enough to burn the rod smoothly without sticking, and the rod should not turn cherry red, otherwise the settings are too high.

 Basic Stick Welding Technique

 Before you get started welding – and this is very important – get comfortable, use two hands to hold the handle, and brace yourself in any and every possible way to make sure you are in a comfortable position.
 This is one of the biggest secrets journeyman welders use all of the time.
-I had to go to a very expensive welding school to learn this.
 I was originally thought to weld with one hand and all that means for you is less control.
 Control is the biggest factor when it comes to welding technique!